fubar2/toolfactory-galaxy-docker/README.md

 The most complex demonstration is the Planemo advanced tool tutorial BWA tool.
 There is one version using a command-override to implement exactly the same command structure in the Planemo tutorial.
 A second version uses a bash script and positional parameters to achieve the same result.
-Some users may find the bash version more familiar and cleaner but the choice is yours.
+Some tool builders may find the bash version more familiar and cleaner but the choice is yours.

 ## Overview

 Steps in building a new Galaxy tool are all conducted through Galaxy running in the docker container:

-1. Login to the Galaxy running in the container at http://localhost:8080 using the admin account.
-They are specified in config/galaxy.yml
+1. Login to the Galaxy running in the container at http://localhost:8080 using anadmin account.
+They are specified in config/galaxy.yml and the ToolFactory will error out and refuse to run for non-administrative tool builders as a minimal protection from opportunistic hostile use.

 2. Start the TF and fill in the form, providing sample inputs and parameter values to suit the Conda package being wrapped.

 3. Execute the tool to create a new XML tool wrapper using the sample inputs and parameter settings for the inbuilt tool test.
-Planemo is run to generate the outputs from the test.
-The complete toolshed archive is written to the history together with the planemo test report.
+Planemo runs twice. firstly to generate the test outputs and then to perform a proper test.
+The completed toolshed archive is written to the history together with the planemo test report.
 Optionally the new tool archive can be uploaded to the toolshed running in the same container (http://localhost:9009) and then installed inside the Galaxy in the container for further testing.

 4. If the test fails, rerun the failed history job and correct errors on the tool form before rerunning until everything works correctly.